bluedevil-oit/MDCS/contrib/install/ubuntu-16LTS/README.md

 -   NOTE: Usually, when Ubuntu 16 LTS is installed, the user specified during install is given sudo access by default.
 ```
 export MDCS_ADMIN_EMAIL='mdcs_admin@example.com' # replace this with the actual admin user email address to use
-export MDCS_INSTALL_FORK='usnistgov' # use your GitHub fork name if you intend to make changes and generate pull requests
+export MDCS_INSTALL_FORK='MYFORK' # use 'usnistgov' GitHub fork name if you do not intend to make changes and generate pull requests
-export MDCS_INSTALL_BRANCH='develop' # use a different branch if necessary e.g. large change or for production use latest tag name e.g. 2.0.1
+export MDCS_INSTALL_BRANCH='develop' # use a different branch if necessary e.g. large change or for production use latest tag name e.g. 2.1.0
+export MDCS_INSTALL_OVERRIDE_TAG="" # optional for installer dev to pull MDCS components from tag rather than fork - not needed unless doing installer dev
 export MDCS_USER=mdcs # mdcs username
 export MDCS_HOME_PARENT_DIR='/' # home directory for the user will be created in this directory e.g. /mdcs (/home/USERNAME is usually the default)
 export MDCS_MONGO_PORT="27017" # override if necessary